saqibcare/Paying-through-Smart-Phone/README.md

 ### Register API in PayPal

-Registering API in PayPal is also very easy, we just need to specify the unique name for the API, and Sandbox will generate two accounts for the testing purpose.
+Registering API in PayPal is also very easy, we just need to specify the unique name for the API and Sandbox will generate two accounts for the testing purpose.

 ![image](restAPI)

-To register you API, click the create button in Rest API apps and PayPal will do the remaining things for you.
-After creation of API, you will get the clientID as shown in Fig 7.
-We will use this clientID later in the application.
+To register your API, click the create button in Rest API apps and PayPal will do the remaining things for you.
+After the creation of API, you will get the client as shown in Fig 7.
+We will use this client later in the application.

 ### Set Up Business and Test User Account

 ![image](API)

-For looking the created accounts you just need to go into the Account tab in SANDBOX group and your will find generated accounts.
-The screen shot can b seen in Fig 6.
+For looking at the created accounts you just need to go into the Account tab in the SANDBOX group and you will find generated accounts.
+The screenshot can b seen in Fig 6.

 ### Use the generated Client ID in Android Application

-Now the time to use the client Id in the Mobile application.
-First of all create a new Android Project and then create class PayPalConfiguration.java and after that create the following variable like this.
+Now the time to use the Client Id in the Mobile application.
+First of all create a new Android project and then create a class PayPalConfiguration.java and after that create the following variable like this.